 This unique skeleton of butterflies and other insects is called an exoskeleton.

 Like all other insects, their body is divided into three sections; a head, thorax and abdomen.
-They also have compound eyes, a radio wire, and a beautiful pair of wings.
+They also have compound eyes, a radio wire, and beautiful wings.

-An exoskeleton is a hard covering that protects and supports an insect’s insides and all of its important organs.
+An exoskeleton is a hard covering that protects and supports an insect’s insides and essential organs.
 Not only insects but some other varieties of animals also have exoskeletons.

-The word exoskeleton literally means “skeleton that is outside”, making it pretty obvious what kind of skeleton is an exoskeleton.
+The word exoskeleton means “skeleton that is outside,” making it pretty obvious what kind of skeleton is an exoskeleton.

-Exoskeletons are like skeletons, but the only difference is that they’re present outside the body rather than the inside.
+Exoskeletons are like skeletons, but the only difference is that they’re present outside the body rather than inside.
 Our normal skeletons are inside our bodies but are covered with skin.
-They protect our important organs and keep the blood where it’s supposed to be.
+They protect our essential organs and keep the blood where it’s supposed to be.